The Founding of Paisley

 The Municipality of Arran-Elderslie

-On the south wall of a building on the NE corner of Queen Street (County Road 3) and Goldie Street (County Road 11)
+In Paisley, on the south wall of a building on the northeast corner of

 Plaque Text